anonfoxer/FlumeBot/README.md

 Now running 24/7!

-# Version 2.1.2
+# Version 2.2.0
 Changes:
-- Fixed a minor bug that prevented tendies from working
+- Added new command group "copypasta"
-- Added Version to "boot" sequence and status
+- Added new commnds under "useful": whois and serverinfo
+- Changed the requirements in &info as channel perms are no longer needed

 # Node Setup